 Per muffin: Calories 190, Total Fat 8 g, Carbohydrates 27 g, Protein 3 g

-Save Enjoy these versatile muffins warm or frozen for a quick wholesome snack anytime.
+Enjoy these versatile muffins warm or frozen for a quick wholesome snack anytime.

 Recipe Questions & Answers